|Year of offer||2019|

 Intended learning outcomes

-- detailed understanding of the way business interacts with government and government manages business relations
+- Understand the way business interacts with government and government manages business relations

-- an advanced understanding of how relationships between business and government vary between countries, economic sectors and over time
+- Understand at an advanced level how relationships between business and government vary between countries, economic sectors and over time

-- the capacity to reflect critically on the changing roles, responsibilities and sources of power that characterise relationships between business and government.
+- Reflect critically on the changing roles, responsibilities and sources of power that characterise relationships between business and government.

-- in-depth skills in applied research and analysis in select topics in the field
+- Apply in-depth research and analytical skills in select topics in the field

 On completion of this subject students should: